MrMaimi1/Mady-2.0/README.md

-# 🎉 Happy Birthday Janvi - Interactive Surprise Website
+# 🎉 Happy Birthday Madylin - Interactive Surprise Website

-A beautiful, interactive birthday surprise website created with love for Janvi.
+A beautiful, interactive birthday surprise website created with love for Madylin.
 This project features a personalized birthday experience with animations, music, and a special 3D photo gallery.

 ## ✨ Features

 ### 🎁 **Main Birthday Page**
-- **Personalized Experience**: Asks "Are you Janvi?
-My Cutie Baccha🙈" for a special touch
+- **Personalized Experience**: Asks "Are you Madylin?
+Most Adorble and Cute One🙈" for a special touch
 - **Interactive Gift Box**: Click to reveal the birthday surprise
 - **Smooth Animations**: Auto-progressing birthday messages with perfect timing
 - **Background Music**: Plays automatically when the gift is opened